torvalds/linux/Documentation/arch/arm/ixp4xx.rst

      Open Source Developer's Guide for using uClinux and the Intel libraries

    - http://gatewaymaker.sourceforge.net/
-     Simple one page summary of building a gateway using an IXP425 and Linux
+     Simple one page summary of building a gateway using an IXP425 and GNU/Linux

    - http://ixp425.sourceforge.net/
      ATM device driver for IXP425 that relies on Intel's libraries